Ectrodactyly–ectodermal dysplasia–cleft syndrome: Embryology

-Management

 Research

 Current research regarding EEC syndrome is focused on the genetic components contributing to the presented traits found in patients with EEC.
 A normal human karyotype includes 22 pairs of autosomal or non-sex chromosomes and one pair of sex chromosomes, constituting a total of 46 chromosomes.
 During reproduction, each parent contributes 23 chromosomes; 22 autosomal chromosomes and one sex chromosome.
 As stated above, EEC syndrome is an autosomal dominant disorder.
 This means that there is an abnormal gene on one of the autosomal (non-sex) chromosomes from either parent.
 Because the gene is dominant, only one parent must contribute the abnormal gene for the child to inherit the disease and the contributing parent will usually have the disease, due to the expression of the dominant gene in the parent.
 Some characteristics of autosomal dominant inheritance patterns include a vertical transmission pattern, meaning that the disease phenotype is seen in generation after generation.
 Also, the recurrence risk is 50% and there are an equal number of affected males and females.
 Though we can calculate the chance of inheritance of the gene, the degree of expression cannot be calculated.